William Frederick Hafner founded his first toy company in 1901 in Chicago, Il.,

 Manufacturing Company was a maker of clockwork-powered 'O' gauge toy trains, based in Chicago,

-Illinois, from 1914 to 1951.
-During its peak periods, Hafner Manufacturing employed as many as 150 people.
+was brought over from Flyer.
+There were no patents.
+During its peak periods, Hafner Manufacturing employed as many as 150

 The reasons for William Hafner departing American Flyer, a company he helped found, are lost to history.